JimmyPun610/BarcodeScanner.Mobile/README.md

    <ContentPage.Content>
      <ScrollView HorizontalOptions="FillAndExpand" VerticalOptions="FillAndExpand">
 	 <!--VirbationOnDetected: Indicate the device will vibrate or not when detected barcode, default is True
-		 DefaultTorchOn: Indicate the torch will on or not when the view appear, default is False-->
+		 DefaultTorchOn: Indicate the torch will on or not when the view appear, default is False AutoStartScanning : Indicate whether the device will start scanning after it is opened, default is True-->
              <gv:CameraView HorizontalOptions="FillAndExpand" VerticalOptions="FillAndExpand" OnDetected="CameraView_OnDetected" Grid.Row="1"
-                            DefaultTorchOn="True" VirbationOnDetected="False"/>
+                            DefaultTorchOn="True" VibrationOnDetected="False" AutoStartScanning="True"/>
      </ScrollView>
    </ContentPage.Content>
 </ContentPage>